viviannrydh/My-portfolio/README.md

-My personal website which had been deployed on Heroku. https://viviann-rydh.herokuapp.com/
+My personal website which had been deployed on Heroku as https://viviann-rydh.herokuapp.com/